 To prevent these problems, you can remove the blanks from the source list, by using a dynamic range, which will adjust automatically when items are added or removed.

 A dynamic range can be created with a formula, like the OFFSET formula shown below, or by using a named Excel table.

 It counts the items in column B of the Prices sheet, where the Products are listed.
 The heading, in cell B1, is not included in the list.

 Once the dynamic range is created, the blanks are not included in the Products list, and the drop down works correctly.

 To download the sample file with a dynamic range, please visit the Data Validation Tips & Quirks page, at this link: Drop Down List Opens with Blank Selected

-To see the steps for setting up a dynamic named range for the product list, please watch this short video tutorial.
+To see the steps for setting up a dynamic named range for the product list, to fix the problem when drop down opens at end, watch this short video.